Connecticut museums & galleries offer fine art, science, children's exhibits

 Essex, CT, 06426

-Discover the exciting history and spectacular environment of New England’s Great River at the Connecticut River Museum, in beautiful Essex, CT.
-Bring your family, climb aboard a replica of the Turtle submarine, and imagine being a submarine pilot during the American Revolution.
-Walk the River’s 410 miles as you travel our vertical gallery of fantastic aerial photos and a whimsical mural.
-Learn about the people of the River from Native Americans through the present.
-The Connecticut River Museum offers changing exhibitions and programs as well: spend a summer day sailing the River on the historic schooner Mary E; the holiday season brings the magic of our annual Train Show; February and March offer EagleWatch exhibit and Boat Tours.
+Discover the exciting history and spectacular environment of New England’s Great River at the Connecticut River Museum, located in beautiful Essex Village.
+Bring your family and explore the exhibits!
+Climb aboard a replica of the Turtle submarine and find out what it was like to be a submarine pilot during the American Revolution.
+Walk all 410 miles of the River as you travel our vertical gallery filled with fantastic aerial photos and a whimsical mural of the River.
+Learn the stories of people and the River from Native Americans through the present in our three floors of exhibits.
+Complete your visit with a picnic lunch and a chance to run around on the Museum’s riverfront lawn.

 Bristol, CT, 06010